What are you saying to donors without words?

 The point isn’t that some people aren’t capable of doing good work.
 Rather, it’s the opposite: jobs we might think of as entry-level aren’t something we should hand off without thinking.

 Clay got me thinking about other tasks we take for granted or assume are not important enough to worry about.
 I spent many years, at several organizations, handling data entry.
 I didn’t mind it, because I wanted that information recorded correctly.
-I understood our donor management systems (even when they were awful) well enough to understand how to correctly enter and update information.
+And I understood our donor management systems (even when they were awful) well enough to correctly enter and update information.
 After all, if I messed up, I would be the person to have to answer for it and fix it.

 But what other positions do we downplay as less than critical to our fundraising operations?

 How about the receptionist?

 Sure, you could assume the person filling this spot doesn’t need a great deal of experience.
 But what happens if that lack of experience meets your donor’s needs?

 Imagine: a regular donor decides it’s time to change her will.
 She calls to speak with someone at your organization about this important, and highly personal, situation.
 Does the person answering her call understand what she needs?
 Can the receptionist handle the call with the degree of sensitivity it requires?
 Or does your donor get put through to voice mail with a curt, “hold, please”?

 First impressions matter.
 If donors’ first impression is created by the person who answers the phone, or who staffs the front desk, what first impression do they get?